PaystackOSS/sample-gift-store/README.md

 # sample-gift-store
 A simple application that shows how to integrate Paystack into your VueJS app.

-You can view the (live demo)[https://doc-gift-store.netlify.app/] of the app.
+You can try out the [live demo](https://doc-gift-store.netlify.app/) of the app.

 ## Project setup